rushimok73/AWS-SAA-C03-Notes/README.md

 Data Catalog - Persistent metadata about data sources in region.
 You need to configure crawlers for data sources.

+You can load data into Apache Parquet format for increased performance

 ### Amazon MQ